jetstream-cloud/js2docs/docs/faq/trouble.md

 #Troubleshooting

-Jetstream2 requires that you be on a [valid XSEDE allocation](https://portal.xsede.org/allocations/startup){target=_blank}.
-If you are having issues accessing the various Jetstream2 interfaces, please first verify that you're on a valid allocation via the [XSEDE User Portal](https://portal.xsede.org/group/xup/allocations/usage){target=_blank}
+Jetstream2 requires that you be on a [valid ACCESS allocation](/alloc/overview.md){target=_blank}.
+If you are having issues accessing the various Jetstream2 interfaces, please first verify that you're on a valid allocation via the [ACCESS allocations summary page](https://allocations.access-ci.org/allocations/summary){target=_blank}

 Troubleshooting Jetstream2 Interfaces: